 If you are sanctioned you can apply for a hardship payment if you have no money for basic living expenses.
 If a hardship payment is awarded, you will be given a reduced amount of benefit.

-If you would like further help, please contact the Financial Support and Inclusion Team by telephone on 0300 100 1800 or by using the online form.
+If you would like further help, please contact the Financial Support and Inclusion Team by phone 0300 100 1800 or by using the online form.

 You can also get assistance from Citizens Advice Bureau (CAB).
 Find your local CAB on the Citizens Advice Scotland website.